 Got Camel milk?
 While you are in Dubai, why not treat yourself to a ‘Camelccino’ or ‘Camellatte’?
 At The Majlis Dubai cafe, located on the ground floor of Dubai Mall in the middle of the ‘souk’ (a bazaar or outdoor market) you can order a variety of coffees with the camel milk added.
 Camel milk is extremely high in iron, vitamin C and low lactose.
 Unlike the tang of goat milk, camel is extremely similar in taste to cow milk.
 It’s very mild and smooth with a slight aftertaste.
 Although we only tried the chocolate camel milkshake (which was absolutely delightful) and a cold glass of plain camel milk, they also offer camel milk muffins, ice cream, chocolates and more!

 Cross the Old Dubai creek by ‘abra’ + visit the souks!
 Abras are little wooden boats that ferry passengers from one side of the creek to the other, are incredibly frequent, and will only cost you 1 Dirham (approximately 27 cents)!
-It is a short ride 5 minute ride, but it’s really the most convenient and charming way take in the city’s history by floating between Deira and Bur Dubai.
+It is a short 5-minute ride, but it’s really the most convenient and charming way to take in the city’s history by floating between Deira and Bur Dubai.

 Walking the souks are so much fun, but be aware of aggressive sellers everywhere trying to get you to see/buy their wares!
 Everything from belly-dancing costumes and pashminas in any color/design to Louis Vuitton knockoffs is available for sale, but don’t accept the first price you get.
 HAGGLE BEFORE YOU BUY ANYTHING!

 The Burj Al Arab, the world’s “7-star hotel”, is a beautiful architectural feat standing on a man-made island and designed to look like a sail.
 This is also the 3rd tallest hotel in the world.
-The interior of the hotel has grand gold columns, unbelievable floor tiles, solid swarovski crystal door ways and other extravagant eye-fulls (see video for views inside).
+The interior of the hotel has grand gold columns, unbelievable floor tiles, solid Swarovski crystal doorways, and other extravagant eye-fulls (see video for views inside).
 Unless you are a guest at or have a dining appointment at 1 of the 9 restaurants in the hotel, you aren’t even permitted on the premises.
 We booked an afternoon tea online at the Junsui restaurant several weeks prior.
 It consisted of 7 light courses, your choice of two teas and an amazing view for about $112 per person.
-Oh it’s expensive, but the experience is amaze!
+Oh, it’s expensive, but the experience is amazing!
 Not to mention the wifi connection is FLAWLESS.